-Canada’s Provincial Nominee Program (PNPs) allows Canadian provinces to attract immigrants who can benefit the local economy.
+Canada’s Provincial Nominee Program (PNP) allows Canadian provinces to attract immigrants who can benefit the local economy.
 Canada has a two-tier immigration system so that skilled workers can choose from various programs at both the federal and provincial levels.
-As of today, there are eleven provincial programs with over 85 different streams.
+As of today, there are eleven provincial programs with over 90 different streams.

 Provincial Nominee Program, PNP

-Prior to 2021, applications for PR through the Non-Express Entry PNP streams were submitted in paper, and the period for their consideration by the federal government was one and a half to two years.
+Before 2021, applications for PR through the Non-Express Entry PNP streams were submitted in paper, and the period for their consideration by the federal government was 1.5-2 years.
 Now, candidates can submit Non-Express Entry PNP applications online via the IRCC portal.
 According to the officials of the IRCC, this will significantly speed up their consideration.
-The government’s goal is to make a decision within 6-8 months instead of 17-24 months.
+The government’s goal is to issue a decision within 6-8 months instead of 17-24 months.

 PNP’s Streams Classification

 All Canadian provinces and territories except Nunavut have their PNPs.
 As for Quebec, immigration to that province is carried out with little supervision of the Federal Government, under a bilateral agreement between Ottawa and the provincial authorities of Quebec.

 PNP is an economical type of immigration, so the program can be used by recent graduates of the eligible Canadian designated learning institutions (DLIs), by foreign workers with a sufficient level of qualifications and work experience, and, of course, by entrepreneurs and investors (including farmers).

 After graduation in Canada, with a diploma and a post-graduate work permit (PGWP) for up to three years, graduates have many ways to immigrate to Canada through PNP, depending on their degree, job offer and/or occupation.